 What's new in Joomla 4.1?

-If you have not worked with Joomla 4 before, but you are familiar with older versions of Joomla, I recommend that you read the article"What's new in Joomla 4.0" first.
+If you haven't worked with Joomla 4 before, but are familiar with older versions of Joomla, I recommend you read the article"What's new in Joomla 4.0" first.

 When will Joomla 4.1 be released?

-As with every update, there are improvements and optimizations in the code.
-These are not always immediately noticeable when managing a website or building a new one, but these improvements are no less important to the project than the new features that are added.
-For a complete list of all the changes, check Joomla's public Github repository.
+As with every update, there are improvements and optimisations in the code.
+These are not always immediately noticeable when managing a website or building a new one, but these improvements are no less important to the project than the new features added.
+For a complete list of all changes, check Joomla's public Github repository.

 Jooa11y

-Jooa11y is a plugin that makes many accessibility issues visually visible to the site administrator.
-Here you can think of headings that are in the wrong order (H1, H4, H2) or a forgotten alt tag to an image that makes it not always clear to screen readers what the image says.
-The articles will be checked on about 50 points and when there is an error or a warning, it will be clearly visible.
+Jooa11y is a plugin that makes many accessibility issues visually visible to the website administrator.
+Here, you can think of headings that are in the wrong order (H1, H4, H2) or a forgotten alt-tag to an image that makes it not always clear to screenreaders what the image contains.
+The articles will be checked at around 50 points and if there is an error or a warning, it will be clearly visible.
 Read more about jooa11y - The Joomla Accessibility Checker plugin

 Some examples are:

 1 of the other major additions is the management of cronjobs within Joomla.
-Because not every hosting party offers this by default, you were then assigned to external services.
+Since not every hosting party offers this by default, you were then assigned to external services.

 Now you can also solve this within your Joomla environment via System " Manage " Scheduled tasks.

-You can create a task that is performed at the times you want, without having to manually press the button.
-For example, you can think of the daily import of new articles into your Joomla shop.
+You can create a task that will be executed at the times you want, without having to manually press the button.
+For example, you can think of importing new articles into your Joomla shop every day.

-There are already some plugins ready that can help you further, e.g. checking and resizing images in a certain folder.
+There are already a few plugins ready that can help you further, e.g. checking and resizing images in a certain folder.

 Child templates

-When you want to make a modification in a component or module you can use overrides.
-With templates this was not possible.
-You always had to copy and rename the whole template, otherwise your changes would be lost in an update.
-In addition, you had to go through the entire code to change the name, not very convenient.
+When you want to make a modification in a component or module, you can use overrides.
+With templates, this was not possible.
+You always had to copy and rename the whole template, otherwise your changes would be lost during an update.
+In addition, you had to go through the entire code to change the name, which was not very convenient.

-In Joomla 4.1 Child Templates are introduced.
-These Child Templates can be used for both website templates (such as Cassiopeia) and management templates (such as Atum).
+In Joomla 4.1, Child Templates are introduced.
+You can use these Child Templates for both website templates (such as Cassiopeia) and administration templates (such as Atum).

-Click the "Child Template" button in the upper left corner and give your template a new name.
-A new folder called "/templates/main-template_childtemplate" will be created automatically, containing an xml file with the name of the Child Template, your name as author and the date when you created the template.
+Click the "Child Template" button at the top left and give your template a new name.
+A new folder called "/templates/main template_childtemplate" is then automatically created, containing an xml file with the name of the Child Template, your name as author and the date when you created the template.

-The default Joomla template Cassiopeia comes with two color schemes, standard and alternative.
-When you edit a color scheme your changes will be undone on update.
-In Joomal 4.1 you get the option to add additional color schemes.
+The default Joomla template Cassiopeia comes with two colour schemes, standard and alternative.
+When you edit a colour scheme, your changes will be undone on update.
+In Joomal 4.1, you get the option to add additional colour schemes.

-Just create a css file in the folder media/templates/site/cassiopeia/css/global with a name like for example: custom_colors_orange.css and you can select your color scheme in the cassiopeia template.
+Create your own css file in the media/templates/site/cassiopeia/css/global folder with a name such as, for example: custom_colors_orange.css and you can select your colour scheme in the cassiopeia template.

-Force 2 Factor Authentication for a User Group
+Forcing 2 Factor Authentication for a user group

-The use of 2 factor authentication could already be forced for all users who had access to the website and/or the administration area, but from Joomla 4.1 you can also force the use for one or more specific user groups.
+The use of 2 factor authentication could already be forced for all users who had access to the website and/or the admin area, but from Joomla 4.1 onwards, you can also force its use for one or more specific user groups.

 To do this, go to the Users " Manage " options page and select "Force two-step authentication" for the website (frontend), admin (admin area) or both and then the option to choose a user group appears.